nuuuwan/news_lk3_data/README.md

 The signing of the agreements will coincide with the one-day visit of Iranian President Dr. Ebrahim Raisi, the President’s Media Division (PMD) said.

-The Iranian president is set to arrive in Sri Lanka today after wrapping up his three-day visit to neighbouring Pakistan.
+At the invitation of President Ranil Wickremesinghe, the Iranian president is set to arrive in Sri Lanka today after wrapping up his three-day visit to neighbouring Pakistan.
 This is the first visit of an Iranian President to Sri Lanka since former President Dr. Mahmoud Ahmadinejad’s visit in April 2008.

 During his brief visit to the island nation, Dr. Raisi, together with President Ranil Wickremesinghe, will participate in a public ceremony to mark the inauguration of the Uma Oya Multipurpose Development Project (UOMDP).